Quantum Computing for Query Containment of Conjunctive Queries: Details omitted in Section

 \paragraph{Constrained QAOA}

 For constrained optimization problems, the set of feasible solutions $C\subsetneq\{0,1\}^n$ is a strict subset of $\{0,1\}^n$.
-Strategies for incorporating such constraints into the QAOA circuit were introduced \cite{bartschi2020grover}.
-The main idea is that only the subset of feasible solutions is explored, and the reduced size of the search space improves optimization results.
+Strategies for incorporating such constraints into the QAOA circuit have been introduced \cite{bartschi2020grover}.
+The main idea is that only the subset of feasible solutions is explored and the reduced size of the search space improves the optimization results.
 This is achieved by constructing a procedure that prepares a uniform superposition of all feasible states

 Thus, the ability to construct an efficient state preparation procedure depends on the constraints of a specific problem.

 For the query containment problem, the search space $C$ is the subset of $\{0,1\}^{n_1\cdot n_2}$ such that for $n_2$ groups of $n_1$ binary variables exactly one out of each group of binary variables assumes the value of 1 and the rest assume the value of 0, i.e.,